brownman/LIBRARY/README.md

 script types
 ----

-- LONG LIFETIME: source the file to update the Shell-Environment
+- **LONG LIFE-CYCLE:** source the file to update the Shell-Environment

 - **.cfg**: export functions
 ```